top of page

 • Infections: Conditions such as avian influenza or respiratory infections can affect laying.

 • Parasites: Infestations by mites, lice, or worms can sap a hen’s strength and affect her laying cycle.
-We offer Elector Psp for mites and lice, also a dewormer Safeguard Fenbendazole Aquasol , here at the ranch.
-Both products have a no egg withdrawal period.
+We offer Elector Psp for mites and lice, here at the ranch.
+Elector PSP has a no egg withdrawal period and only one treatment needed.

 A good biosecurity plan can also help keep your flock healthy and productive.